 PROCESS: Regional Committees determine whether their coordinated entry system will be centralized (designated agency or agencies within their community to handle intake and referrals) or decentralized (all agencies will employ the common assessment and referral system for intake).
 All programs will actively participate in their Regional Committee's coordinated entry system.
 Programs will minimize their entry requirements to ensure that the most vulnerable individuals and families experiencing homelessness are served.
-CoC and ESG housing programs will not accept referrals for housing outside of their community's coordinated entry system.
-Communities will use the Prevention and Diversion screening tool prior to entry into shelter and emergency housing programs.
-Once entered into shelter or emergency housing after a length of time to be determined in the community, programs will administer the VI-SPDAT Screening Tool to determine the most appropriate housing intervention based on the individual's or family's specific needs and acuity.
+CoC and ESG Program housing programs will not accept referrals for housing outside of their community's coordinated entry system.
+Communities will use the Prevention and Diversion Screening Tool prior to entry into shelter and emergency housing programs.
+Once entered into shelter or emergency housing, programs will administer the HART to determine the most appropriate housing intervention based on the individual's or family's specific needs and acuity.